yoannsculo/JobCatcher/README.md

 	./jobcatcher.py -u # To fetch an offer only with its url ./jobcatcher.py -a # Sync the blacklist, fetch the offers and generates reports.

+    -h, --help         show this help message and exit --all              sync the blacklist, fetch the offers and generates reports.
+    --feeds            download the all feeds in the config --feed=JOBBOARD    download only the feed from JOBBOARD in the config --pages            download the all pages in the config --page=JOBBOARD    download only the pages from JOBBOARD in the config --inserts          inserts all pages to offers
+    --insert=JOBBOARD  insert JOBBOARD pages to offers
+    --moves            move datas to offer
+    --move=JOBBOARD    move JOBBOARD datas to offer
+    --clean=JOBBOARD   clean offers from JOBBOARD source
+    --report           generate a full report
+    --version          output version information and exit

 Reports are generated into the local "www" directory.

 I start jobcatcher.py -s manually with crontab for now.
 But this should change